 Every year or so, Doug Shipman of the Oregon Chapter of the Pacific Coast Rover Club puts together a summer tour.
 Camping out is a part of the equation.

 Our trip started in Portland.
 My 10-year-old son, Bradley, and I drove across Mount Hood on Highway 26 from our condo in downtown Portland.
 We headed 150 miles to Read More

 Our Art Director, David Tomaro, has created three possible cover concepts, and we’d like to know which one is your favorite.
 It should all take less than a minute, and your answers help determine the content of our magazine.
-Voting ends Thursday, April 21, at Midnight PST.
+Voting ends September 1, at Midnight PST.
 If you have any additional thoughts about SCM, regarding either the print magazine or our electronic newsletter, please post them in the comments section below.

 There was something for everyone at the 18th Annual Collector Car and Classic Boat Show on August 26-27.
 Held in Lake Oswego, Oregon – a suburb of Portland – this show from the Oswego Heritage Council always attracts great cars and great people.

 For example, an Austin-Healey 100S was on hand, amid a Bugeye Sprite, a C6 Challenge Corvette and a 1960s pickup truck.

 With just 55 built at the factory for racing, the 100S is rare and valuable Read More